kingToolbox/WindTerm/README.md

   3-4 weeks.

-**Features of version 2.1 (Early April，for reference only):**
+**Features of version 2.2 (Mid-August，for reference only):**
+- SSH ControlMaster
+- SSH Agent Forwaring
+- Global Settings Dialog Box
+- Multilingual User Interface
 - New memory allocator and manager and garbage collector.
+(Postponed to v2.3)
 - Search in sessions.
-- Xmodem, Ymodem, Zmodem(sz, rz)
+(Postponed to v2.3)

 **Featurs of version 2.x:**
 - Shell Pane